Sethchong/Sethchong/README.md

 </p>

 ---
-Graduated from Nanyang Technological University (NTU) in :singapore: Singapore and currently serving in the Republic of Singapore Navy
+Graduated from Nanyang Technological University (NTU) in :singapore: Singapore and did my internship in San Francisco as a Product Analyst with a crypto exchange.
+Currently serving in the Republic of Singapore Navy
 <br>

-However, I am very interested in learning and building tech stuff and this Github is really just a place for me to store my projects
+I am very interested in learning and building tech stuff and this Github is really just a place for me to store my projects!